Sciguy1/BRUCESoundEngine/HowToUse.md

   These need to be called to "flush out" any additional resources, buffers, etc. OpenAL might be using/handling.
   (There is a warning that pops up right now, but ignore it for now.)

+  (Will try to fix this problem soon with either Maven or something similar) Important Reference libraries/jars to include in your build path: lwjgl.jar lwjgl-natives-windows.jar (or whatever your OS might be) lwjgl-openal.jar lwjgl-openal-natives-windows.jar